-We historically have experienced proportionally lower net cash flows from operating activities during the first quarter and proportionally higher cash flows from operating activities for the remainder of the year and for the annual period driven primarily by the payment of annual employee incentive programs in the first quarter following the year for which the bonuses were earned and the seasonality of vector-borne disease testing, which has historically resulted in significant increases in accounts receivable balances during the first quarter of the year.
+We historically have experienced proportionally lower net cash flows from operating activities during the first quarter and proportionally higher cash flows from operating activities for the remainder of the year and for the annual period driven primarily by payments related to annual employee incentive programs in the first quarter following the year for which the bonuses were earned and the seasonality of vector-borne disease testing, which has historically resulted in significant increases in accounts receivable balances during the first quarter of the year.

 Investing Activities.
-Cash used by investing activities was \$86.1 million for the year ended December 31, 2013 compared to \$58.1 million for the same period in 2012.
-The increase in cash used by investing activities during the year ended December 31, 2013 was due primarily to incremental purchases of property and equipment and the acquisition of a Brazilian distributor.
-The incremental purchases of property and equipment were primarily related to investments to expand our worldwide headquarters in Westbrook, Maine and investments in manufacturing equipment.
-Our acquisition of the Brazilian distributor is described in Note 3 to the consolidated financial statements included in this Annual Report on Form 10-K.
+Cash used by investing activities was \$80.4 million for the year ended December 31, 2014 compared to \$86.1 million for the same period in 2013.
+The decrease in cash used by investing activities during the year ended December 31, 2014 was due primarily to reduced capital expenditures, resulting from the completion of our headquarters facility expansion in August 2013, partly offset by incremental cash used to acquire businesses during the year ended December 31, 2014.
+See Note 3 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information about our business acquisitions.

-Our total capital expenditure plan for 2014 is estimated to be approximately \$80 million, which includes capital investments in manufacturing equipment, investments in internal use software and information technology infrastructure, the renovation and expansion of our facilities and reference laboratories.
+Our total capital expenditure plan for 2015 is estimated to be approximately \$85 million, which includes capital investments in manufacturing and reference laboratory equipment, investments in internal use software and information technology infrastructure and the renovation and expansion of our facilities and reference laboratories.

 Financing Activities.
-Cash used by financing activities was \$102.5 million for the year ended December 31, 2013 compared to cash used of \$125.3 million for the same period in 2012.
-The decrease in cash used by financing activities was due primarily to the issuance of \$150 million of senior notes, an increase in net borrowings under our unsecured revolving credit facility and an increase in cash received from the exercise of stock options.
-These favorable factors were mostly offset by an increase in cash used to repurchase common stock.
+Cash used by financing activities was \$103.4 million for the year ended December 31, 2014 compared to cash used of \$102.5 million for the same period in 2013.
+The increase in cash used to repurchase common stock was offset by higher relative net borrowings under the Credit Facility and a \$50 million increase in the issuance of long-term debt during the year ended December 31, 2014 as compared to the prior year.

-Cash used to repurchase shares of our common stock increased by \$235.5 million during the year ended December 31, 2013 compared to the prior year.
-From the inception of our share repurchase program in August 1999 to December 31, 2013, we have repurchased 49.0 million shares.
-During the year ended December 31, 2013, we purchased 4.0 million shares for an aggregate cost of \$367.8 million compared to purchases of 1.5 million shares for an aggregate cost of \$132.3 million during 2012.
-We believe that the repurchase of our common stock is a favorable means of returning value to our shareholders and we also repurchase to offset the dilutive effect of our share-based compensation programs.
+Cash used to repurchase shares of our common stock increased by \$250.4 million during the year ended December 31, 2014 compared to the prior year.
+From the inception of our share repurchase program in August 1999 to December 31, 2014, we have repurchased 53.9 million shares.
+During the year ended December 31, 2014, we purchased 4.9 million shares for an aggregate cost of \$618.2 million compared to purchases of 4.0 million shares for an aggregate cost of \$367.8 million during 2013.
+We believe that the repurchase of our common stock is a favorable means of returning value to our shareholders and we also repurchase our stock to offset the dilutive effect of our share-based compensation programs.
 Repurchases of our common stock may vary depending upon the level of other investing activities and the share price.
-See Note 18 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information about our share repurchases.
+See Note 17 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information about our share repurchases.